 Bactria and Sogdia

-Weirdly, it was in these far eastern satrapies in modern Afghanistan that Greek influence remained much stronger than in more westerly provinces - perhaps because the Achaemenids had transported various annoying Greek communities there from elsewhere in the empire, and because a large Macedonian garrison was needed against the marauding Saka.
+Weirdly, it was in these far eastern satrapies in Central Asia that Greek influence remained much stronger than in more westerly provinces - perhaps because the Achaemenids had transported various annoying Greek communities there from elsewhere in the empire, and because a large Macedonian garrison was needed against the marauding Saka.
 The Seleucid satrap of Bactria proclaimed independence in around 255 BC.
 It remained an independent kingdom until 125 BC, when it was overrun by the Yuezhi people from Turkestan.
 Greek was the official language, and Greek culture flourished in this unlikely outpost (see Ai Khanum on the next page).
 The Greco-Bactrians even invaded India, establishing a Greek-speaking Buddhist dynasty that hung on until maybe AD 20.

 Gold coin of Bactrian king Eucratides c.
 150 BC

 The prosperity of Bactria had two consequences: it attracted the unwelcome attention of the Saka and the Yuezhi, nomadic nations to the north and east, who eventually destroyed the kingdom.
-It also brought Bactria to the attention of China (127 BC) - leading to the establishment of the Silk Route which soon enabled trade between China and the Roman empire, and brought wealth not to the soon-to-be defunct Bactrians, but to their eventual successors, the Parthians.
+It also brought Bactria to the attention of China (127 BC) - leading to the establishment of the so-called Silk Route which soon enabled trade between China and the Roman empire, and brought wealth not to the soon-to-be defunct Bactrians, but to their eventual successors, the Parthians.

 After a battle in 305 BC with Chandragupta , founder of the Maurya empire in India, who had united most of what's now northern India, Pakistan and Bangla Desh, Seleucus was forced to give up, not only India, but several of his eastern satrapies.
 In return he was given 500 elephants: not such a bad deal, as they helped him win the vital Battle of Ipsus in 301 BC, which consolidated his position, but underlined the failure of the Diadochoi to reconstitute Alexander's empire.